Michaael01/Cybersecurity-SOC-Analyst-Lab/Microsoft Defender_Onboarding Devices.md

 ## Run a detection test
 1. To verify that the device is properly onboarded and reporting to the service,run the detection script on the newly onboarded device:

-a.
-Open a Command Prompt window
+2. Open a Command Prompt window
-b.
-At the prompt, copy and run the command below.
-The Command Prompt window will close automatically. powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden $ErrorActionPreference= 'silentlycontinue';(New-Object System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe', 'C:\\test-WDATP-test\\invoice.exe');Start-Process 'C:\\test-WDATP-test\\invoice.exe'
+3. At the prompt, copy and run the command below.
+The Command Prompt window will close automatically.

+powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden $ErrorActionPreference= 'silentlycontinue';(New-Object System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe', 'C:\\test-WDATP-test\\invoice.exe');Start-Process 'C:\\test-WDATP-test\\invoice.exe'